devplayer0/fyp/report.md

 include $(OPENCM3_DIR)/mk/genlink-rules.mk
 ```

-These are mostly copied from the project template provided by `libopencm3` and
+These are mostly copied from the template provided by `libopencm3` and follow a
-follow a fairly typical pattern: `rules.mk` contains a set of common `make`
+fairly typical pattern for `make`-based projects: `rules.mk` contains a set of
-rules and all of the sources and options are defined in the top-level
+common `make` rules and all of the sources and options are defined in the top-level
 `Makefile` (listing \ref{lst:fw-makefile}).

-- The final target's basename (`$PROJECT`) is set up to be `perfgrade`
+- The final target's basename (`$PROJECT`) is set up to be `perfgrade`,
-  (producing binaries like `perfgrade.elf` and `perfgrade.bin`).
+  producing binaries like `perfgrade.elf` and `perfgrade.bin`.
 - `$DEVICE` is set to `stm32f407vgt6`, which is the exact chip used in the
   STM32F4 Discovery board. `libopencm3` will automatically generate a linker
   script based on this definition.